smucclaw/complaw/doc/ex-xmp-20200808/xmp/README.md

 - [x] Add support for `yaml`
 - [x] Add support for piping between reading and writing operations
-- [x] Make OUTPUT file for write optional, and let program automatically duplicate file if no value is supplied
+- [x] ~~Make OUTPUT file for write optional, and let program automatically duplicate file if no value is supplied~~ OUTPUT made mandatory, user must define where the output file is
 - [ ] Change the message when writing into file is successful
 - [ ] Enforce specific filetype
 - [ ] ~~Add support for reading/writing metadata from `docx` files~~ `exiftool` does not support writing into `docx` files, sorry!
 Nevertheless `docx` can convert to `pdf`, considering it as a future feature